 “We have a close relationship with District because for me it’s a place for everybody – for misfits, for music that is underground that is not given a platform – there is a big black music programme at District, LGBT programme and everyone’s together, cool and feels safe.”

-From its early beginnings as a one-off in the Kazimer garden, Rory’s Positive Vibration have spread across the globe:
+From its early beginnings as a one-off in the Kazimer garden, Rory’s Positive Vibration has spread across the globe:

 “This has all grown from an afternoon in the garden- this small and perfectly formed garden event has taken over my life.
 It means a lot to me.
 For me, especially as a non-Jamaican, to ensure what we do has integrity is so important and we’ve worked hard to gain the trust and respect of Jamaicans and the Caribbean community.